 The success of development can be measured from the changes that occur in various dimensions, both economic and social.
 At the beginning of development, the economic dimension indicated by economic growth is placed as the main goal of development, but in the advanced stage, development needs to be directed at broader aspects than just pursuing economic growth.
 In addition to economic growth, other indicators can rely on aspects of education, health, and people's purchasing power which tend to be more representative in showing the quality of human development.(Ezkirianto & Findi, 2013)The human development index is used for economic and social development.(Imam Hardjanto, 2013)explains that the Human Development Index (HDI) is one of the main indicators in measuring the success of development.
-HDI focuses on the quality of education, health and public spending.
-The higher the HDI value, the better the quality of human development.
-Referring to the classification released by the Central Statistics Agency (BPS), HDIIt is said to be low if the HDI < 60; moderate 60 < HDI < 80; and > 80 is very high.
+HDI focuses on the quality of human development.
+Referring to the classification released by the Central Statistics Agency (BPS), HDIIt is said to be low if the HDI < 60; moderate $60 \le \text{HDI} < 80$; and ≥ 80 is very high.